-- Dependent on what has been found, appropriate steps need to be taken guidance should be sought from the Headteacher/Deputy Headteacher/DSL if required; - The pupil's welfare should be considered and whether any further pastoral support may be required by them; - Searches should be recorded on MyConcern; to include: - o the date, time and location of the search; - which pupil was searched; - o who conducted the search and any other adults or pupils present; - what was being searched for; - the reason for searching; - o what items, if any, were found; and - o what follow-up action was taken as a consequence of the search. - Parents should be informed.
+- Dependent on what has been found, appropriate steps need to be taken guidance should be sought from the Headteacher/Deputy Headteacher/DSL if required; - The pupil's welfare should be considered and whether any further pastoral support may be required by them; - Searches should be recorded on MyConcern; to include: - the date, time and location of the search; - which pupil was searched; - \circ who conducted the search and any other adults or pupils present; - what was being searched for; - the reason for searching; - o what items, if any, were found; and - what follow-up action was taken as a consequence of the search. - Parents should always be informed irrespective of the outcome.